a-r-m-i-n/dce/README.md

 The project root will be synced automatically with 62 and master branch.
 You don't need to set up any deployment stuff in your IDE.

+Besides the DCE extension also the following extensions are installed, which help you during development:

+* t3deploy
+* t3adminer

 ### Credentials ###